 As such, we cannot miss the radical nature of Ruth’s actions; nor should we downplay the total sacrifice she was undertaking.
 Think, for example, of the great cultural and geographical shift she had to undergo.
 Even today, migration from one country to another is no small feat, often entailing a significant amount of upheaval: an unfamiliar environment, social and cultural dislocation, possible loneliness, uncertain prospects, weak or ambiguous social networks, and so on.
 Imagine, then, someone making that choice without the benefits of modern telecommunications or international travel, travelling to a land where, historically, his or her people are regarded with suspicion (cf. Num 25:1ff).
 A sombre finality would have cast itself over Ruth’s decision, for she was not likely to see her family again (cf. 2:11).
 She was going to leave everything she knew – everything that anchors and grounds and stabilises a person – to take up an uncertain existence in a foreign land, with a people who considered those of her ilk to be idolaters and scoundrels.
 For all intents and purposes, Ruth’s decision meant permanent separation from her past.
 What, in turn, could she realistically (from this point in the narrative, at least) look forward to?
 As I have noted, Naomi was fatalistic about the loss she had experienced, and the diminishing likelihood that life would issue in anything else but gnawing emptiness.
 And yet, Ruth appeared to be entirely undeterred by such unwelcome prospects, so determined was she to forsake her life for her mother-in-law.

 We ought not neglect the religious-spiritual concerns underpinning Ruth’s decision.
 Her choice to cleave to her mother-in-law was governed, not only by her concern for Naomi, but by the recognition that the God her mother-in-law followed was, in fact, the true Lord (cf. 2:12).
 Naomi even urged Ruth (implicitly, perhaps) to return to the deities of her own tribe and family (1:15).
 But Ruth was unswayed: she determined to follow Yahweh, as Naomi did, and in fact showed a purer faith at this point than her mother-in-law.
 Although she was about to embark on a journey with a woman whose own prospects were very dim indeed, Ruth seemed to understand that by doing so, she was actually joining the community of the elect, and cleaving to the world’s rightful sovereign.
 To anticipate some of what I want to say below, Ruth combined the basic tenets of God’s will in her person and promise: to love him, and to give of oneself to others.
-True piety finds its expression in charity, especially as it is directed towards the lowly and the weak (cf. Jas 1:27a); love of God and love of neighbour cannot but go together (cf. 1 John 4:20-21) as the sum and substance of Torah devotion.
 Ruth recognized the truth of Israel’s chosen status before a holy God, even as she recognized the consequent demands that flowed from this identity.

 Ruth’s actions have been described as an example of “excessive altruism” (Martin Luther King, jnr.).
 This is quite true: Ruth was driven only by a selfless, unerring concern for Naomi’s welfare.
 And she proved her worth, substantiating her earlier promise to bind herself to her mother-in-law.
 Reading through Ruth 2, for example, we find the Moabitess expending herself in service of her mother-in-law, engaging in the arduous task of gleaning grain so that they had enough to eat (vv.
 3, 17-19, 23).
 During this time, she encountered Boaz, one of the family’s kinsmen-redeemers (vv.
 8-13).
 The chapter ends, poignantly enough, by telling us that “[Ruth] lived with her mother-in-law” – a reminder that Naomi, despite her embittered complaint (cf. 1:21), was neither bereft nor alone.
 The scene is set, of course, for Ruth’s night-time rendezvous with Boaz, and their eventual union.

 There is much that we ourselves may glean.
 We should not simply understand Ruth’s altruism in a merely secular sense.
 The author shared with his or her contemporaries a thoroughly spiritual worldview, where one’s moral actions were inseparable from one’s religious identity.
 More to the point, Ruth’s acts of compassion – expressed in the humble earthiness of her work – clearly distilled the core demands of Torah.
 As the biblical scholar, Isabel Docampo, has written, “From the moment she uttered her pledge to Naomi in the middle of Moab’s fields, Ruth enacted God’s love as taught by the Torah”.
 Her actions not only reflected concern for the needs of another; they were deeply linked, by way of obedience to the demands of holy love, to her promise to serve Yahweh.
-Seen in the context of that double pledge (1:16-17), Ruth’s sacrificial love beautifully embodied (prospectively, of course!)
+True piety so often finds its expression in charity, especially as it is directed towards the lowly and the weak (cf. Jas 1:27a).
+Seen in the context of her double pledge (1:16-17), Ruth’s sacrificial love beautifully embodied (prospectively, of course!)
 Jesus’ admonition that the whole Law is summed up in the two greatest commandments: love the Lord with all your soul, heart, mind, and strength; and love your neighbour as yourself (cf. Mark 12:29-31).
 Ruth’s was a demonstration of obeisance to the deepest intentions of the Law – thus marking out this Moabitess as a true follower of Yahweh.